JustinBJo/CSE3000/forms/final_assessment.md

 ### 4. You are training a machine learning model with a dataset of 10,000 samples.
 If you use 80% of the data for training and 20% for testing, which of the following might happen?
 - The model may not have enough data to learn patterns properly.
 - The model may suffer from overfitting during training.
 - The test set might not fully represent the variability in the data.
+V
 - The model’s performance on the test set might overestimate its real-world accuracy.
 - Not sure

 ### 5. What happens when a machine learning model overfits?
 - The model becomes more efficient in processing data.
 - The model performs well on training data but poorly on new data.
+V
 - The model fails to learn the patterns in the training data.
 - The model performs equally well on training and test data.
 - Not sure